nsdavankar/Shape-area-and-perimeter-/README.md

 # Shape-area-and-perimeter-
-TThis program uses virtual functions in the shape class to calculate the perimeter and area of squares and triangles
+This program uses virtual functions in the shape class to calculate the perimeter and area of squares and triangles